-We also have a number of pending potential liquidity events as of the end of the first quarter.
-On March 11, 2011, Solazyme, Inc., filed a registration statement on Form S-1 with the Securities and Exchange Commission to pursue an IPO of its shares of common stock.
-There can be no assurance that this company will successfully complete an IPO, and a variety of factors, including stock market and general business conditions, could lead it to terminate such efforts to complete an IPO.
-Additionally, one of our Cleantech companies and one of our Electronics companies received offers for acquisition of those companies through non-binding letters of intent.
+On March 31, 2011, we stated, "One of our Cleantech companies and one of our Electronics companies received offers for acquisition of those companies through non-binding letters of intent.
 There can be no assurance that these companies will successfully complete a sale, and if the sale is completed, whether the price paid will generate returns for the Company.
-A variety of factors, including general business conditions and the price offered for the company in the sale, could lead one or more of these companies to terminate such efforts or could lead to the potential acquirers to rescind their non-binding offer to purchase those companies.
+A variety of factors, including general business conditions and the price offered for the company in the sale, could lead one or more of these companies to terminate such efforts or could lead to the potential acquirers to rescind their non-binding offer to purchase those companies."
+During the second quarter of 2011, the Electronics company elected not to pursue the offer for acquisition through the non-binding letter of intent, but continued with discussions regarding a potential sale of the company.
+There can be no assurance that this company will successfully complete a sale, and if the sale is completed, whether the price paid will generate returns for the Company.